jruels/adv-k8s/labs/02-affinity/index.md

 pod-affinity-4-6496648487-9mbtd   0/1     Pending       0          15s   <none>        <none>                                        <none>
 ```

-You'll notice that `pod-affinity-4` is in a `Pending` status.
+You'll notice that `pod-affinity-4` may be in a `Pending` status.

-Take a look at `pod-anti-affinity.yaml` and see if you can figure out why.

-Ok, well it looks like we don't have enough nodes for it to run as currently configured.
+Depending on the lab environment configuration you may not have enough nodes for it to run.
 To resolve this issue we need to change `requiredDuring...` to `preferredDuring...` and we've already prepared that in `pod-anti-affinity-5.yaml`

 Deploy using `pod-anti-affinity-5.yaml` an confirm it schedules property.